Open Now : 10:00AM - 04:00 PM

 Meanwhile, here at Bristol Aquarium, our skilled aquarists have done their best to present a diverse range of native deep-sea dwelling animals, all of which can be found residing in the depths of UK waters.
 Our Ocean Floor exhibit is home to 13 unique species, including large fish like the bull huss shark (Scyliorhinus stellaris) and European sea bass (Dicentrarchus labrax) that are free to swim in our main Ocean Floor tank.

-Elsewhere in the exhibit, a series of auxiliary tanks serve to house a number of other deep-sea dwelling species, including the beloved common starfish (Asterias rubens) and the majestic common octopus (Octopus vulgaris).
+Elsewhere in the exhibit, a series of auxiliary tanks serve to house a number of other deep-sea dwelling species, including the beloved common starfish (Asterias rubens).
 The inclusion of these spectacular species demonstrates the diversity of life to be found at the bottom of our seas – even right here in the UK.

 Here’s a closer look at some of the fascinating marine creatures to be found on the Ocean Floor…